cocos/cocos-docs/en/asset/model/glTF.md

 The glTF image referenced in the glTF texture will be converted to a reference to the corresponding converted Cocos Creator image.

-glTF texture parameters will be converted to Cocos Creator texture parameters according to the texture in the following table:
+glTF texture properties will be converted to Cocos Creator texture properties according to the texture in the following table:

 | glTF Texture Property | Cocos Creator Texture Property |
 | :----------------------- | :----------------------- |